MinWax® stain colors, to help customers

 from the opposite face, and cutting from alternating faces until the

-quarter is completely cut.
 Q. What are the aesthetic qualities of quartersawn lumber?

 A. The most notable characteristic of quartersawn lumber lies in its